An official website of the United States government

-The City of Cambridge is proud to announce a phased rollout of the Cambridge Police Department’s Body-Worn Camera (BWC) Program, a critical step in strengthening transparency, accountability, and trust between officers and the community.
+The City of Cambridge is proud to announce that it has completed the phased rollout of the Cambridge Police Department’s Body-Worn Camera (BWC) Program, a critical step in strengthening transparency, accountability, and trust between officers and the community.

-Starting this week (week of March 10), the Department will begin training officers on Body-Worn Cameras.
-By early April, nearly all sworn officers in the Department -- including Command Staff, Supervisors, Patrol Officers, and Detectives – are expected to be trained and equipped with body cameras as they perform their duties.
+In March, the Department announced that they would began the process of training officers on Body-Worn Cameras.
+By early April, nearly all sworn officers in the Department -- including Command Staff, Supervisors, Patrol Officers, and Detectives – had been trained and equipped with body cameras to been worn while they perform their duties.

 This important initiative is part of the City’s ongoing commitment to public safety and comes after extensive planning, policy development utilizing national models, and best practices in training.
 The department has worked over the past two years to develop a program that meets the highest standards of accountability while protecting civil liberties.